What can you do with rules?

-- Update of the created QuickBooks transaction based on the information inside of it, which happens almost instantly based on the conditions of the flow.
+- Update of the created QuickBooks Online transaction based on the information inside of it, which happens almost instantly based on the conditions of the flow.

 Below is an example on how to create a rule to apply class for payment transactions.
 However you can use the same principle to build any flow and adjust Synder to your specific needs.